rust-lang/book/nostarch/chapter11.md

 Listing 11-1: The test module and function generated automatically by `cargo new`

-For now, let’s ignore the top two lines and focus on the function to see how it works.
+For now, let’s ignore the top two lines and focus on the function.
 Note the `#[test]` annotation [1]: this attribute indicates this is a test function, so the test runner knows to treat this function as a test.
-We could also have non-test functions in the `tests` module to help set up common scenarios or perform common operations, so we need to indicate which functions are tests by using the `#[test]` attribute.
+We might also have non-test functions in the `tests` module to help set up common scenarios or perform common operations, so we always need to indicate which functions are tests.

-The function body uses the `assert_eq!` macro [2] to assert that 2 + 2 equals
+The example function body uses the `assert_eq!` macro [2] to assert that 2 + 2 equals
 4. This assertion serves as an example of the format for a typical test.
 Let’s run it to see that this test passes.